opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Note::

     The tunnel address must be in CIDR notation and must be a unique IP and subnet for your network.
 The subnet should be an appropriate size that includes all the client peers that will use the tunnel.
 For IPv4 it should be a private (RFC1918) address, for example 10.10.10.1/24.
-For IPv6, it could either be a unique ULA /64 subnet, or a unique GUA /64 subnet derived from your prefix delegation. **Do not use a tunnel address that is a /32 (IPv4) or a /128 (IPv6)**
+For IPv6, it could either be a unique ULA /64 address, or a unique GUA /64 address derived from your prefix delegation. **Do not use a tunnel address that is a /32 (IPv4) or a /128 (IPv6)**

 - **Save** the Local peer configuration, and then click **Save** again
 - Re-open the Local peer configuration